wienerr/Piklist-Documentation/content/FAQ/parse-error-syntax-error-unexpected-T_FUNCTION.md

 ---
 title: "Parse error: syntax error, unexpected T_FUNCTION"
+description: "An error caused by older versions of PHP."
+weight: 999
 ---

 If you’re getting this error, you are running an older version of PHP on your server.